8gears/containerized-guacamole/README.md

 This Docker Compose setup makes it very easy (only 3 cli commands) to run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy and everything TLS secured with Let's Encrypt.

+*Although this repo is 3 years old it is still up to date and uses the latest images.*

 ## Unique Features

 * Unlike other solutions this setup is much simpler to setup and is inline with docker/docker-compse best practice.